react-auth-kit/react-auth-kit/docs/index.md

 It is production-ready, and gives you the following:

 * 1.98 KB Gzipped
-* Build for React
+* Build for React Js
 * Easy to Implementation
 * Supports Json Web Token (JWT)
 * Secure Client Side Authentication
 * Highly typed and written in TypeScript
 * Can be implemented using both [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) and [React Hooks](https://reactjs.org/docs/hooks-intro.html)
-* 100% test coverage.
 * 100% type annotated codebase.
 * Zero hard dependencies.